 There are four types of MOBI Working Group Standards:

-MOBI Business White Papers are high-level business reviews that discuss issues and propose solutions to the most pressing transportation challenges.
-WPs explore solutions with consideration to ecosystem stakeholders, new strategies, solutions, and policies.
-Intended Audience: C-suite and senior management
+MOBI Business White Papers are high-level business reviews that discuss issues and propose solutions to the world’s most pressing transportation challenges with consideration to ecosystem stakeholders, new strategies, emerging technologies, and global policies.

-MOBI Use Cases and Business Requirements documents describe pain points, stakeholder responsibilities, and high-level business requirements for solutions.
-UCs describe workflow for a particular use and business requirements are technology agnostic.
-UCs provide high-level requirements that potential solutions must meet in order to resolve stakeholder needs.
+MOBI Use Cases and Business Requirements documents describe pain points, stakeholder responsibilities, and high-level business requirements potential solutions must meet in order to resolve stakeholder needs.
 UCs also detail workflows for particular applications and are technology-agnostic.

 MOBI Technical Specifications define recommended minimum interfaces between systems/modules and data specification exchanged in the process leading up to a reference implementation.
 This process allows independently developed systems to be interoperable.

-MOBI Reference Implementation Architectures prescribe and recommend a solution architecture that stakeholders can refer to when they deploy solutions.
-RIs ensure that the stakeholder requirements described in TS and UC are met.
-RIs are vendor agnostic.
-Intended Audience: Solutions architects and developers
+MOBI Reference Implementation Architectures prescribe and recommend a solution architecture stakeholders can refer to when they deploy solutions, ensuring that stakeholder requirements described in TS and UC are met in the process.
+RIs are vendor-agnostic.

-Full access to White Papers and Use Cases and partial access to Technical Specifications and Reference Implementation Architecture is below.
+Full access to White Papers and Use Cases and partial access to Technical Specifications and Reference Implementation Architectures is available below.
 Full access to Technical Specifications and Reference Implementation Architecture documents is reserved for MOBI members.
-If you are interested in becoming a member, please contact Matt Shi at email@example.com or fill out our Membership Inquiry Form.
+If you are interested in becoming a member, please contact Matt Shi at firstname.lastname@example.org or fill out our Membership Inquiry Form.

 Before reading MOBI Standards, you might find it helpful to view the MOBI Glossary of Terms.
 The Glossary of Terms is a compilation of terms commonly found in MOBI Standards and their definitions.